Javascript is not enabled.

 If you were hit with a big tax bill or received a paltry refund this tax season, it may be a good time to check your tax status, says Irwin.
 You want to fix it now so you aren’t in for any shocks next year.

-“Did you withhold too much?,” says Irwin.
+“Did you withhold too much?” says Irwin.
 “If so, adjust it....
 Did you withhold less and now you are in a position where you owe money?”

 If you want to adjust your W-4 filing status, you can complete this form and submit it to your employer.
 If you want to change the withholding from a pension, annuity or IRA, use this form.

-4. Check for hidden fees
+4. Check for hidden bank fees

-From account maintenance to overdraft protection bank fees can add up.
+From account maintenance to overdraft protection, bank fees can add up.
 To ensure you aren’t on the hook for unexpected expenses, do a deep dive of your accounts.
 Look at the monthly and annual fees, the annual percentage rate and any other costs the financial institution may tack on.
-If you spot any hidden fees, ask your bank to waive them or see if they offer a no-fee checking account.
+If you spot any hidden fees, ask your bank to waive them, or see if they offer a no-fee checking account.
 If not, Woroch suggests shopping around for a better deal.
-“There are a variety of no-fee debit cards that provide free overdraft protection and free withdrawals,” says Woroch.
-Moving your savings also makes sense if you can get a better rate at a different financial institution, she says.
-The average annual percentage yield was 4.5 percent or more in March.
-Don’t forget to review your investment accounts.
-Fees are listed in quarterly statements.
-Irwin says it’s up to you to understand how they are being charged.
-If you are uncertain, speak up.
-Make sure you are getting what you pay for, she says.
+“There are a variety of no-fee debit cards that provide free overdraft protection and free withdrawals,” she says.

-5. Flush your points
+5. Flush your credit card points

 Now is the time to take stock and see if you have accumulated credit card reward points that have gone unused.